ember-learn/cli-guides/guides/basic-use/deploying.md

 Behind the scenes, deploying an app has two steps: building the app for production and pushing the result to a web server for hosting.

-There are three main options for deploying your app: using the `ember build` command, installing `ember-cli-deploy`, or using pre-made build packs.
+There are three main options for deploying your app: using the `ember build --environment=production` command, installing `ember-cli-deploy`, or using pre-made build packs.

 ### `ember build` and upload